alandefreitas/futures/docs/futures/continuable_futures.md

 {{ code_snippet("future_types/continuable.cpp", "wait_for_next") }}

-The code looks reasonable but, in that case, we would have:
+The code might look reasonable but, in that case, we would have:

 <div class="mermaid">
 sequenceDiagram